slatedocs/slate/source/includes/getting-started.md

 ## Logging in

-At this point your driver has logged into your app, and Foxtrot needs some of that information.
-Here’s how to get it to us!
+Once your driver has logged into your app using your existing login flow, you'll need to log them into Foxtrot as a [Driver](#driver).

-Logging is an asynchronous process requiring a [LoginCallback](https://foxtrotsystems.github.io/android-sdk-javadoc/io/foxtrot/android/sdk/controllers/auth/LoginCallback.html) to be registered to the `FoxtrotSDK` object in order for you can respond to any issues that may arise.
+Logging in is an asynchronous process requiring a [LoginCallback](https://foxtrotsystems.github.io/android-sdk-javadoc/io/foxtrot/android/sdk/controllers/auth/LoginCallback.html) to be registered to the `FoxtrotSDK` object in order for you can respond to any issues that may arise.

-Here is an example `Activity` that implements the login process.
+Here is a sample `Activity` that implements the login process.

 ```java
 public class SampleLoginActivity extends AppCompatActivity {